DrDaveTurner/HPC-User/episodes/r.md

 and even compared to Python.
 The basic parallel model for R is that loops whether from **lapply()** or **foreach** return an object that is either a list or a data frame with one entry for the results from each pass through the loop.
 If your code uses the loops in this manner then parallelizing them is relatively easy as you just need to choose a back-end package to use, tell it how many cores you want to use, then change the **lapply()** to an **mclapply()** or the **%do%** in the **foreach** to a **%%dopar%**.

+There are many multi-threaded back end options to choose from.
+The **parallel** library is now built into R and is a merger of the **multicore** and **snow** libraries.
+The **dot_product_threaded.R** code shows that the programming approach is a little clunky in that the body of the loop needs to be put in a function, but the efficiency is comparable to other back ends.
+The **doParallel** library is a merger of the **doSNOW** and **doMC** libraries.
+The **foreach** command with **dopar** make for cleaner programming that looks more like traditional loops.
+The **dot_product_threaded_dopar.R** code shows that a little extra programming can be used to greatly reduced the overhead even for loops with little computatotions.

 However, it is very common in scientific codes to want to instead have all parallel tasks operate on a shared-memory object like the resulting